On this page:

 Exceptions to this will be in spaces, communications or campaigns which directly celebrate or promote kaupapa Māori, where our te reo Māori version will be used.

-The current Coat of Arms will remain in use as a clear visual cue to the heritage of the University.
+The 2023 Coat of Arms will remain in use as a clear visual cue to the heritage of the University.
 It will remain on printed Alumni publications, in our graduation certificates and ceremonies, in our Colleges, Clubs and Societies as well as sports teams.
 The two main areas where the new stylised Coat of Arms will be introduced are in alumni digital communications and in international marketing.

 About the project